tarcinapp/entity-persistence-gateway-policies/README.md

 9. Click 'Save' to save the mapper.

 Now, when a user logs in and requests an access token, the custom mapper will come into effect, moving the roles directly under the `payload` section with the key `roles`.

----

-## License

-This project is part of the Tarcinapp Suite.
-Please refer to the main Tarcinapp repository for license information.

----

-## Contributing

-Contributions are welcome!
-Please ensure all policies include:
-* Comprehensive unit tests in `policy_test.rego`
-* Clear documentation in the policy's `README.md`
-* Consistent use of utility modules from `policies/util/`

----

-## Support

-For issues, questions, or contributions, please visit the [Tarcinapp GitHub organization](https://github.com/tarcinapp).